lineality/dungeon_of_notebooks_coding_study_tools/README.md

 # Curricula
 While descriptions of a given course often focus on the one curriculum (singular) for the course, in many cases the reality is managing multiple parallel curricula (plural).
-In this case here are some example curricula:
+In this case (for Dungeon of Notebooks lessons) here are some example curricula to be managed all together (or in parallel):
 1. standard interview questions for tech coding job interviews
 2. code presentation, communication, repo management, blogging, and code 'refactoring'
 3. General practical programing background skills from SQL and command line terminals to introductory computer science concepts (such as data types)